University of Milan: Arts and entertainment

 University of Milan students can take part in music and theatre initiatives organised by the University's resident cultural institutions, which include the Orchestra, the Choir and the CUT, the University Theatre Centre.

 The University of Milan Orchestra offers students the possibility to audition for a classical music ensemble in collaboration with the "Giuseppe Verdi" Conservatory of Milan and with the direction of Maestro Alessandro Crudele.

 The University Choir is composed of university staff, students, professors and enthusiasts from outside the university.
 It is possible to become a member by passing an audition.

 The Centro Universitario Teatrale (CUT), University Theatre Centre, is currently directed by Professor Alberto Bentoglio and collaborates actively with groups of university students who have been involved in theatre productions for several years.

 Concessions for cultural activities

 The University works closely with cinema, theatre, dance and music agents, to provide their students and collaborators with access to cultural initiatives and services at reduced prices.

 Notable alumni

 In science

-Notable alumni in science of the University of Milan include also Giovanni Bignami, astrophysicist (Bruno Rossi Prize 1993); Patrizia Caraveo, astrophysicist (Bruno Rossi Prize 2007, 2011 e 2012); Elena Cattaneo, biologist (gold medal from the Republic President, Senator for life); Alberto Mantovani, immunologist;
+The notable alumni of the University of Milan in science include Riccardo Giacconi (Nobel laureate in Physics, 2002); Enrico Bombieri (Fields medalist, 1974); Marco Bersanelli (Gruber Prize in Cosmology recipient, 2006); Patrizia A. Caraveo (Bruno Rossi Prize recipient, 2007, 2011, 2012); Alberto Mantovani, immunologist (Robert Koch Prize recipient, 2016); Fabiola Gianotti (two times CERN General Director and Bruno Pontecorvo Prize recipient, 2019); Giovanni Bignami, astrophysicist (Bruno Rossi Prize 1993); Elena Cattaneo, biologist (gold medal from the President of the Italian Republic, Senator for life); and Giuseppe Resnati, chemist (van der Waals Prize recipient, 2021).